StarPilot-Docs/docs/docs/faq.md

 6. If your error is cleared, you are done.
 If the error is still present, go back to step 1.
 This can take 6 or more tries.

-## Controls Mismatch

-How do I clear the "Controls Mismatch" error?
+## How do I clear the "Controls Mismatch" error?

 1. Turn car off
 2. Wait 5 seconds
 3. Turn car on

-## Upload Route Logs

-How do I upload route logs for troubleshooting?
+## How do I upload logs for troubleshooting?

+Logs are sent as routes.
+A route is a single drive (from car on to car off), with 1 minute segments.
+Log data contains all Openpilot data: video, comms, gps, etc.

 > [!TIP] Logs never hurt, but are generally only needed when requested.